aws-quickstart/cdk-eks-blueprints/docs/addons/aws-cloudwatch-insights.md

 ## View metrics for cluster and workloads

-Under Performance Monitoring, the Container Insights dashboard allows you to hone in on both cluster and workload metrics.
+Under Performance Monitoring, the CloudWatch Insights dashboard allows you to hone in on both cluster and workload metrics.
 After selecting EKS Pods and Clusters, you will see that the dashboard provides CPU and memory utilization along with other important metrics such as network performance.

 ![CloudWatch](./../assets/images/eks-blueprint-cwinsights-performance-monitoring.png)